mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 on installation and execution of the code can be found in the `README.md` file in the main folder of the repository.

-One dataset from this study (`SPIFI_0007`) will be made publicly available on ETH Research Collection, upon acceptance of this paper, according to the FAIR (Findable, Accessible, Interoperable, and Re-usable) data principles (Wilkinson et al., 2016).
-This includes both the reconstructed images in NIFTI format with BIDS metadata, to validate the analysis scripts, as well as raw coil and trajectory data in ISMRMRD format.
+Data from this study is publicly available as part of the ETH Research Collection (doi:10.3929/ethz-b-000487412), according to the FAIR (Findable, Accessible, Interoperable, and Re-usable) data principles (Wilkinson et al., 2016).
+For one subject (`SPIFI_0007`), this includes both the reconstructed images in NIFTI format with behavioral and physiological logfiles, to validate the analysis scripts, as well as raw coil and trajectory data in ISMRMRD format (in the patient coordinate system), together with the corresponding B0 and sensitivity maps (NIFTI).

 For the other datasets, we did not obtain explicit subject consent to share all raw data in the public domain.
-However, we do provide the mean spiral fMRI images with corresponding activation t-maps for all subjects on NeuroVault ((Gorgolewski et al., 2015),
+However, we do provide the magnetic field evolution time series as ISMRMRD files (in the scanner coordinate system) within the ETH Research Collection.
+Mean spiral fMRI images with corresponding activation t-maps for all subjects are also made available on NeuroVault for interactive viewing ((Gorgolewski et al., 2015),
 <https://neurovault.org/collections/6086/>).

+Finally, for further data dissemination, montage views of the presented image quality metrics and statistical map overlays containing all slices and subjects are included in the supplementary materials (high-resolution spiral-out: SM 1, spiral in/out: SM 2).

 Results
 =======